- Home Furnishings»

 And keep them looking great

 Most printed sheets feel rough when first taken out of the package.
 This is due to the dyes used in their production.
 Most printed sheets tend to also be thicker, due to the need for dyes to take to the fabric.
-Printed sheets will soften up a few washings.
+Printed sheets will soften up a few items of washing.

 Lavender Is Wonderful For Adding Not Only A Relaxing Scent to linens, It Also Adds Natural Softness ...